firebase/firebaseui-web/demo/README.md

 ## Deploy

+### Option 1: Compile and use local FirebaseUI files

 To deploy the demo app, run the following command in the root directory of FirebaseUI (use `cd ..` first if you are still in the `demo/` folder):